“M Train by Patti Smith, A Partial Index,” The Believer Logger

-“Exactly What To Say,” The Sun Magazine, April 2016
+“Exactly What To Say,” The Sun Magazine

-“World Without Columbo,” Redux, 2013; Shenandoah, 2004
+“World Without Columbo,” Shenandoah, republished in Redux

 After the hurricane, when our cable service was finally restored, we began picking up channels we hadn’t paid for.
 It’s been months now and the company still hasn’t caught on.
 My husband feels guilty, but I tell him to look at it this way: we’ve been given a gift, the best kind, one we didn’t expect or deserve, and we should make the most of it, especially since we know it can’t last forever.
 The truth is, I don’t want to lose my Columbo reruns.

-“Cafeteria Lady,” Prime Number Magazine, 2011
+“Cafeteria Lady,” Prime Number Magazine

 Backlit, faintly glowing, she waves me to a booth by the window, one of the narrow ones she knows I like, with cushiony seats and natural light, good for reading.
 I have a book on my tray as always.
 I come in every Wednesday after therapy for the vegetable plate, $2.99 plus tax.
-Today I’m having lima beans, mashed potatoes and applesauce—soft foods, because my teeth are loose.
+Today I’m having lima beans, mashed potatoes, and applesauce—soft foods, because my teeth are loose.

-“Victuals,” Painted Bride Quarterly, 2010
+“Victuals,” Painted Bride Quarterly

 Picture a man walking into a grocery store—Harris-Teeter, say.
 An old man in a corduroy coat, tufts of acrylic pile spilling out the sleeves.
 He stops between the automatic doors, feels around in his pockets, checks his wallet.
 No list.

-“Museum of Hands,” Mississippi Review, 1998
+“Museum of Hands,” Mississippi Review

 A certain sculptor is known for his fragments—hands, ears, and noses he makes instead of whole bodies.
 Works of art in themselves, the critics proclaim; each fragment “reveals a whole character.”